New: Accessible Photovoice Toolkit

 graphic of a brown house with a heart shaped door, next to an orange house with 2 windows.

-New paper: What does ‘feeling at home’ mean?
+New article: What does ‘feeling at home’ mean?

-We are delighted to share a new paper from the Feeling at Home team, published in the Journal of Applied Research in Intellectual Disabilities:
+We are delighted to share a new article from the Feeling at Home team, published in the Journal of Applied Research in Intellectual Disabilities:

 What does ‘feeling at home’ mean for adults with intellectual disabilities living in group homes in England?